SeeThruHead/Functional-Programming/README.md

 ### Higher Order Functions

-Higher Order functions are functios that takes functions as arguments.
+Higher Order functions are functions that take functions as arguments.

-Why Higher Order Function?
+Why Higher Order Functions?

 * Common programming idioms, such as applying a function twice, can naturally be encapsulated as general purpose higher-order functions (Hutton);